meashish123/CollabIDE-Server/README.md

 * Once done, execute mongod.exe present in INSTALL_LOC\MongoDB\Server\3.0\bin\
 * Once the cloning is complete, use node.js terminal to execute /bin/www.
 The server is now up listening at port 3000 for http requests.

-* Yipee...
-Done!!!.
 Introduce changes, add features, fix bugs and send a pull request to contribute.